Spunkie/au/README.md

 ### Automatic checksums

+**NOTE**: This feature works by invoking `chocolateyInstall.ps1` of the respective package with a [monkey-patched version of the `Get-ChocolateyWebFile` helper function](https://github.com/majkinetor/au/blob/a8d31244997f08685cc894da4faa1012c60b34f1/AU/Public/Update-Package.ps1#L172).
+The install script is supposed to either call this function explicitly or indirectly (e.g. `Install-ChocolateyInstallPackage $url`, which calls the former one).
+In any case, upon execution of `Get-ChocolateyWebFile`, the install script will be **terminated**.
+Any actions in your script occurring after the call to `Get-ChocolateyWebFile` will **not** be run.
+This is due to the nature of [how the function gets monkey-patched](https://github.com/majkinetor/au/blob/a8d31244997f08685cc894da4faa1012c60b34f1/AU/Public/Update-Package.ps1#L172), which might be improved in the future.

 When new version is available, the `update` function will by default download both x32 and x64 versions of the installer and calculate the desired checksum.
 It will inject this info in the `$global:Latest` HashTable variable so you can use it via `au_SearchReplace` function to update hashes.
 The parameter `ChecksumFor` can contain words `all`, `none`, `32` or `64` to further control the behavior.

 You can disable this feature by calling update like this: